ArneVDL/disney-world/README.md

 - `matplotlib`: Used for creating visualizations.
 - `seaborn`: Built on top of matplotlib, seaborn is used for statistical data visualization.

-A YAML file was created for you convenience.
+A YAML file was created for your convenience.
 Read further for more details.

 ## Setup Instructions
 To set up the project environment and dependencies, follow these steps: